Here is my detailed video on Progressive car accident settlements (with amounts):

 The injured victim needs to know the correct name if he or she files a civil remedy notice of insurer violation.

-Which Progressive Adjusters Have I Settled Injury Claims With?
+Which Progressive Adjusters Have I Settled Injury Claims or Dealt With?

 - Alfonso Forment